sriramprabhuu/Ticketing/README.md

 *	Some scenarios found below can be tested:
 		- ending seat numbers in a row, so that next seat gets booked in very next row.
 		- ending row in a level, so that program books a seat in first row in next selected level.
 *       Junit test cases have been added, but due to time constraints, did not add extensively.
-So junit code test coverage is minimum.
+So junit code test coverage is minimum (spring-test-2.5 has been used).
+Junits can be found at test\com\reserve\service.

 Note:
 -----------------------